Edward Creutz: Later life

 Under his leadership, General Atomics developed TRIGA, a small reactor for universities and laboratories.
 TRIGA used uranium zirconium hydride (UZrH) fuel, which has a large, prompt negative fuel temperature coefficient of reactivity.
 As the temperature of the core increases, the reactivity rapidly decreases.
 It is thus highly unlikely, though not completely impossible, for a nuclear meltdown to occur.
 Due to its safety and reliability, which allows it to be installed in densely populated areas, and its ability to still generate high energy for brief periods, which is particularly useful for research, it became the world's most popular research reactor, and General Atomics sold 66 TRIGAs in 24 countries.
 The high-temperature gas-cooled reactor (HTGR) was less successful, and only two HTGR power reactors were built, both in the United States.
-A 40 MW demonstration unit at the Peach Bottom Nuclear Generating Station in Pennsylvania operated successfully, but a larger 300 MW unit at the Fort St. Vrain Generating Station in Colorado encountered technical problems.
+The 40 MW Peach Bottom Unit 1 demonstration plant in Pennsylvania operated successfully, but the larger Fort St. Vrain 300 MW unit in Colorado encountered technical problems.
 General Atomics also conducted research into thermonuclear energy, including means of magnetically confining plasma.
 Between 1962 and 1974 Creutz published six papers on the subject.

 In 1970 President Richard Nixon appointed Creutz as assistant director for research of the National Science Foundation.
 He became assistant director for mathematical and physicals sciences in 1975, and was acting deputy director from 1976 to 1977.
 The 1970s energy crisis raised the national profile of energy issues, and Creutz served on a panel that produced a study called The Nation's Energy Future.
 His wife Lela died of cancer in 1972.
 In 1974 he married Elisabeth Cordle, who worked for the National Science Board.
 The two of them enjoyed locating and photographing rare orchids.

 His appointment at the National Science Foundation ended in 1977, and Creutz became director of the Bernice Pauahi Bishop Museum in Honolulu.
 He took particular interest in the museum's work preparing a two-volume Manual of the Flowering Plants of Hawaii, which was published in 1999.
 He expanded programs for education and outreach, and secured funding for two new buildings.
 He retired in 1987 and returned to his home in Rancho Santa Fe, California, and died there on June 27, 2009.